nicolasdao/google-graphql-functions/README.md

 ```
 _Description_
 - [graphql.js](https://github.com/graphql/graphql-js): This is the official Facebook GraphQl lib.
 Most of the open-source tools you'll encounter are built on top of it.
 - [graphql-tools.js](https://github.com/apollographql/graphql-tools): This is the [Apollo GraphQl](http://dev.apollodata.com/) tools.
-Apollo is an awesome set of tools built on top of graphql.js that "make open source software and commercial tools to help developers use GraphQL".
-Specifically, graphql-tools.js make building GraphQl schema and building resolver less of a pain than using vanilla graphql.js.
+Apollo is an awesome set of tools built on top of graphql.js that *"make open source software and commercial tools to help developers use GraphQL"*.
+Specifically, graphql-tools.js make building GraphQl schemas and building resolvers less of a pain than using vanilla graphql.js.
 - [google-graphql-functions.js](https://github.com/nicolasdao/google-graphql-functions): Our sugar code that glues the Google Cloud Functions node.js server to your standard GraphQl schema.
 It also exposes a [GraphiQl UI](https://github.com/graphql/graphiql) (if the option graphiql is set to true), which is darn useful when developing your API, or if you want to expose your API to collaborators.
 Not only will they access great documentation out-of-the-box, they will also be able to query your GraphQl API with a nice auto-complete (try a live demo [here](https://graphql.org/swapi-graphql/)).
-- [lodash.js](https://github.com/lodash/lodash): "A modern JavaScript utility library delivering modularity, performance, & extras.".
+- [lodash.js](https://github.com/lodash/lodash): *"A modern JavaScript utility library delivering modularity, performance, & extras."*.
 Usually used to perform functional style programming.
 Trying it is loving it.

 3 - Paste this demo code into the index.js
 ```js